 Rounding out our list at number four is the Boston Fern or Nephrolepis Exaltata, another beautiful, non-toxic and affordable plant to add to your home.
 Boston Ferns are charming little low-maintenance plants that can either be hung or sat on a surface, making them very versatile additions.
 Similar to the Pothos, Boston Ferns are also very hardy and easy to maintain.
-They require frequent watering to keep their soil wet, and roughly 4-hours of direct sunlight, but so long as you keep them watered they’re likely to last you a very long time.
+They require frequent watering to keep their soil wet, and roughly four hours of direct sunlight.
+So long as you keep them watered, they’re likely to last you a very long time.
 Boston Ferns are also very affordable, with most running you less than $15 depending on where you shop.

 5. Donkey Tail Succulent (not toxic to cats or dogs)

 Our final affordable houseplant on our list is the Donkey Tail or Sedum Morganaium.
 This succulent is gorgeous and very low-maintenance.
-Succulents in general are easy to care for and can withstand neglect if you’re a little inexperienced or forgetful, and the Donkey Tail is no exception.
+In general, succulents are easy to care for and can withstand neglect if you’re a little inexperienced or forgetful.
+The Donkey Tail is no exception.
 Adding a succulent to your home is a great way to introduce some texture to the place, generally improving the overall aesthetic appearance of your home.
 Donkey Tails are perfect for succulent lovers who want an easy plant to maintain that will also liven up the place without breaking the bank.

-House plants come in all shapes and sizes, toxicity and no-toxicity, and they can make for terrific avenues of brightening up your living space.
-They add a number of benefits that generally serve to improve everyone's quality of life and they’re perfect for apartments.
-When living in a Pacifica Residential property, be sure to liven up your home with any one of these amazing house plants listed above.
+Houseplants come in all shapes and sizes, toxicity and no-toxicity, and they can make for terrific avenues for brightening up your living space.
+They add a number of benefits that generally serve to improve your quality of life and they’re perfect for apartments.
+When living in a Pacifica Residential property, be sure to liven up your home with any one of these amazing houseplants listed above.

 If you aren’t already a resident and you’re looking for a new home, then look no further than Pacifica Residential!
-Pacifical Residential offers a plethora of apartment, condo and townhomes across the US that are tailored to meet the needs of all current and potential residents.
+Pacifical Residential offers a plethora of apartments, condos and townhomes across the US that are tailored to meet the needs of all current and potential residents.
 Offering spacious homes with modern amenities, great locations and fantastic customer service, Pacifica Residential properties are wonderful places to be.